The strange journey of ‘cancel,’ from a Black-culture punchline to a White-grievance watchword

 As call-outs led to greater consequences, some people became nervous about how social media had changed power dynamics in the court of public opinion.
 “Cancel culture” was the diagnosis, and the term became a catchall defense for those trying to evade public criticism of any kind.

 Publisher decides to revoke your book deal after you try to intervene in the certification of a presidential election and a mob storms the U.S. Capitol?
 Cancel culture.
 Members of your party calling for your resignation after multiple women accuse you of sexual harassment?
 Also cancel culture.
-Seuss Enterprises decides to stop selling certain Dr. Seuss books that contain racist images?
+Dr. Seuss Enterprises decides to stop selling certain Dr. Seuss books that contain racist images?
 “Cancel Culture Comes for Dr. Suess.”

-“It’s just a joke now,” said Black Lives Matter activist Johnetta Elzie.
+“It’s just a joke now,” said civil rights activist Johnetta Elzie.

 “Cancel” is now just another word that White people have taken and run into the ground.